-The Board determines the School's risk appetite - the extent to which it is prepared to tolerate risks which threaten the School's achievement of its objectives.
+The Board determines the Academy's risk appetite - the extent to which it is prepared to tolerate risks which threaten the Academy's achievement of its objectives.
 Shenfield High School operates to provide the best possible education for all its students, and to provide parents and children in the area with a high quality offer as those children approach secondary school age.
-The School's risk appetite requires that mitigating action be taken wherever possible to treat or transfer risks which threaten inherently achievement of its objectives.
-It will only tolerate danger risks where those risks remain inherent even after treatment, and not to tolerate the risk would require the closure of the School, and this is also deemed to be a disproportionate response.
+The Academy's risk appetite requires that mitigating action be taken wherever possible to treat or transfer risks which inherently threaten achievement of its objectives.
+It will only tolerate danger risks, where those risks remain inherent even after treatment, and not to tolerate the risk would require the closure of the Academy, and this is also deemed to be a disproportionate response.

-A register of strategic level risks has been maintained and reviewed on a regular basis by the Full Board and the Resources Committee.
+A register of strategic level risks has been maintained and reviewed on a regular basis by the full board Governing Board and the Resources Committee.
 The Committee has ensured that risks are regularly updated - removed from the register if no longer a threat, added if newly emerged - and that mitigating actions are having the expected impact or are refreshed or replaced as necessary.

-The most significant risk Governors are always carefully monitor is safeguarding of our students.
+The most significant risk Governors always carefully monitor is safeguarding of our students.
 The very essence of our purpose is to act in their best interests, to help them to be the very best citizens they can be.
 The threats to our children's health and well-being are increasing with the impact of social media.
-The mitigating actions the Board has taken to manage this risk includes the appointment of a designated Safeguarding Officer who works closely with the Assistant Head who is Lead Designated Safeguarding Lead to ensure that appropriate policies and procedures are in place, that they are used effectively and that individual incidences are progressed appropriately.
+The mitigating actions the Board has taken to manage this risk includes the appointment of three designated Safeguarding Officers who work closely with the Deputy Head to ensure that appropriate policies and procedures are in place, that they are used effectively and that individual incidences are progressed appropriately.
 The designated Safeguarding Governor monitors this work.
 If a potentially serious incident is identified, the Safeguarding Governor and Chair of Governors are informed so that they can monitor actions taken.
-The Board receives an annual safeguarding report, and updates on the interim position at each meeting.
+The Board receives an annual safeguarding report, and updates on the interim position.
 Reports include information on staff training so Governors can be satisfied that staff are well supported to recognise and deal with any potential safeguarding issues.
-Governors devote one of their three annual inhouse training sessions to safeguarding, so they too can ensure they are aware of the potential threat to students, and governors' role in protecting them.
-This is supported by a monitoring visit during which safeguarding issues are tested, with staff, both those with specific safeguarding roles and those without.
-The visit provides governors with reassurance that this risk is well managed.
-This year the Chair of Governors also attended a staff training session to see first-hand the quality of the safeguarding training staff receive.
+Governors devote one of their in-house training sessions to safeguarding, so they too can ensure they are aware of the potential threat to students, and a governors' role in protecting them.
+This is supported by a monitoring visit during which safeguarding issues are tested, The visit provides governors with reassurance that this risk is well managed.
+This year an external review of the Academy's safeguarding was commissioned.
+The review was extremely positive.
+Minor recommendations for consideration have been addressed.